 Coming to the UK

-In order for stick insects to have become naturalized in the UK, they had to have got here from somewhere.
+In order for stick insects to have become naturalized in the UK, they had to have reached the shores from somewhere.
 Where is that somewhere?
 Insect experts say New Zealand.
 Three of the entrenched species are native to New Zealand.
 They could have arrived in the UK in any number of ways.